Choose from a wide range of languages and combinations

 “I was involved in creating the Department of Languages and Cultures’ Instagram page and led the student social media team.
 I learnt so much about leadership, running an Instagram business account, and gained digital marketing experience which I didn’t even realise at the time.

-"I’m so pleased with the success of the account, and I was awarded with RUSU’s ‘Outstanding Impact on Student Experience Award 2021’, which was the best way to finish my time at Reading!"
+"I’m so pleased with the success of the account, and I was awarded with Reading Students' Union’s ‘Outstanding Impact on Student Experience Award 2021’, which was the best way to finish my time at Reading!"

 BA Spanish and English Language graduate / 2021 Kickstart intern as Business Reporter at The News, Portsmouth

-In the latest Graduate Outcomes Survey 2018/19, 88% of our leavers are in work and/or study 15 months after the end of their course (Graduate Outcomes Survey 2018/19; First Degree and other undergraduate responders from Languages and Cultures).
+In the latest Graduate Outcomes Survey 2020/21, overall, 93% of our leavers are in work and/or study within 15 months of graduation*.